SysManSquad/sysmansquadblogdev/content/posts/2020-06-15-getting-started-with-automatedlab/index.md

                                                     </h2>

                                                     <p>
                                                       While you can delete the Hyper-V virtual machines from the VMM service and vhdx/vmcx files off disk, AutomatedLab will still think they exist.
-AutomatedLab keeps track of what’s where within the realm of AutomatedLab via XML files which can be found in&nbsp;<strong><code>C:\ProgramData\AutomatedLab\Labs</code></strong>.
+AutomatedLab keeps track of what’s where within the realm of AutomatedLab via XML files which can be found in<strong><code>C:\ProgramData\AutomatedLab\Labs</code></strong>.
                                                     </p>

                                                     <p>
-                                                      To delete individual VMs, use&nbsp;<strong><code>a href="http://automatedlab.org/en/latest/AutomatedLab/en-us/Remove-LabVM/">Remove-LabVM/a></code></strong>.
-To remove all VMs associated with a lab, use&nbsp;<strong><code>a href="http://automatedlab.org/en/latest/AutomatedLab/en-us/Remove-Lab/">Remove-Lab/a></code></strong>&nbsp;.
+                                                      To delete individual VMs, use<strong><code>a href="http://automatedlab.org/en/latest/AutomatedLab/en-us/Remove-LabVM/">Remove-LabVM/a></code></strong>.
+To remove all VMs associated with a lab, use<strong><code>a href="http://automatedlab.org/en/latest/AutomatedLab/en-us/Remove-Lab/">Remove-Lab/a></code></strong>.
                                                     </p>

                                                     <p>